Adafruit

 - CLK

-- CLK is the clock signal that times when SPI data bits are sent and read.
-A display needs this pin connected correctly so the controller and screen stay in step while data is transferred.
+- CLK is a clock line that times when bits are sent and read on a synchronous serial bus such as SPI.
+Any device using a clock line must have its CLK connected to the controller's clock output so the two stay in step while data is transferred.

 - CS